CNOracleEMEA/Oracle-API-Platform-Workshop/README.md

 Apiary is the de facto tool for designing APIs.
 At this stage you should have been given access to Apiary.

 •	Login to Apiary at http://apiary.io

-    o	Your trainer will provide you with the credentials

 •	Create a new API Project

 ![Apiary Project](/images/1.png)